ashleybaxter/iamashley/_posts/2017-02-14-what-channels-drive-the-best-quote-conversions.markdown

 Designer News drives a lot of traffic.
 The downside is that it's time sensitive.
 Your submission will get buried quickly, so it isn't evergreen traffic.

-Jack's been featured on Designer News a few times. <a href="https://www.designernews.co/stories/73720-site-design-jack--bespoke-business-insurance-for-freelance-creatives">When we launched</a>, for <a href="https://www.designernews.co/stories/76147-why-should-a-web-designer-have-insurance">a landing page</a> I created, with the <a href="https://www.designernews.co/stories/77964-how-bulletproof-is-your-freelance-business">business health check-up tool</a> and also for a paid slot.
+With Jack's been featured on Designer News a few times. <a href="https://www.designernews.co/stories/73720-site-design-jack--bespoke-business-insurance-for-freelance-creatives">When we launched</a>, for <a href="https://www.designernews.co/stories/76147-why-should-a-web-designer-have-insurance">a landing page</a> I created, with the <a href="https://www.designernews.co/stories/77964-how-bulletproof-is-your-freelance-business">business health check-up tool</a> and also for a paid slot.

 I was surprised the traffic it's sent my way converted so well.
 When I send customers their policy documents, I ask how they heard of With Jack.
 Designer News has been cited on a few occasions.